 If you don’t respond, an automatic or default judgment could be placed against you.
 That could give debt collectors or creditors the ability to garnish your wages, take money from your bank accounts and even seize your property to pay off your debt.
 You obviously don’t want that to happen.

-You should also find out how old the debt is.
+Often, however, their information is incomplete (at best) or just plain inaccurate.
+First, you should find out how old the debt is.
 Check your records to see the last time you made a payment on the debt.
 There’s a statute of limitations on how long you can be sued for payment of a debt.
 It varies by state, but most statutes are three to six years.
 If the delinquent debt is past the statute of limitations in your state, it’s considered expired.
 But admitting that the debt is yours or paying a portion of it could reactivate the debt.

 How to negotiate a settlement before going to court